ajaykarwal/ajaykarwal-v8/src/pages/about.md

 Over the past few years I've focused a lot on JavaScript frameworks and Single Page Applications built in React and Angular.
 I'm currently working as a senior frontend developer at Aiimi, building an enterprise search and analytics app.

-I'm married, a father of two and currently living in Buckingham, UK.
+I'm married, a father of two and currently living in Northampton, UK.

 And this is what I look like.